sorceressyidi/Lily-s-Note/docs/DIP/feature/feature.md

 1. **Laplacian Scale Selection:**

    The Laplacian is an operator used to detect edges and texture variations in an image by computing the second derivative at each point.

    In the context of scale selection, the Laplacian serves to measure the changes in the image at different scales.

-   Example: Consider an image containing a circle.
+   * Example: Consider an image containing a circle.
 As you view this circle at different scales, its edges will exhibit varying degrees of change.
-By applying the Laplacian at different scales, we can observe the intensity of edge variations.
+By applying the Laplacian at different scales, we can observe **the intensity of edge variations.**

-   The optimal scale for a keypoint is where the maximum edge response occurs, indicating that the details of the keypoint are most pronounced at that scale.
+   The optimal scale for a keypoint is where the **maximum edge response occurs**, indicating that the details of the keypoint are most pronounced at that scale.

 2. **Keypoint Filtering:**